davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.8.7 =

+* Vote counter's tool tweaks.
+Automated polling for new volunteers
+* Editing controls and evaluation links remain active on meeting events an hour after neeting ends.

 = 4.8.4 =